facebookresearch/shack/README.md

-# Semantic of Hack
+# shack: Semantic of Hack

-The goal of this project is to formally define the semantic of the Hack language.
+The goal of this project is to formally define the semantic of the [Hack](https://hacklang.org/) language.
-It will enable us to explore the semantic of existing / new features and their interactions.
+It will enable us to explore the semantic of existing and new features of this language, and their interactions.

+This project aims at giving a better understanding of what the semantic of a Hack program is, and help us move towards a more sound type system.

 ## Requirements
+Shack is formalized in the [Coq](https://coq.inria.fr/) proof assistant, using the [Iris](https://iris-project.org/) framework.
+Both dependencies can be installed via the Ocaml package manager [opam](https://opam.ocaml.org/).

-shack requires or works with
+Shack requires or works with:
 * Coq 8.14.1
-* Iris 3.5 / dev.2021-11-25.0.b01aa338
+* Iris 3.5 and dev.2021-11-25.0.b01aa338

 ## Building shack
+The whole project using Coq's Makefile setup to build.
+Everything can be built by running the following commands:

 ```
 $ make
 ```